Ya-Qin Zhang: Awards, appointments and fellowships

-Others
+Misc

 Zhang is a member of the Committee of 100, a group of leading Chinese-Americans to promote the cultural, scientific, social, and economic exchanges between the US and China.

 Zhang serves on the Strategic Committee of the France China Foundation.
 The France China Foundation encourages the development of relationship between French and Chinese leaders, to stimulate their interest in the other country and to inspire them to set up joint projects.